guillermodean/Excel_Macros/README.md

 # Excel_Macros
-Excel macros that could be usefull in the future.
+Excel macros that could be usefull in the "future".

 ## Purspose of this repo